 Slow Cooker Pulled Barbeque Chicken Sliders with Quick Creamy Slaw is one of my favorite crock pot meals.
 I have so many favorites!
 The truth is, I love using my crock pot as much in the summer months as I do during the winter.
 It’s great to be able to go out and about, enjoying summer days and come home to a house that smells wonderful (like someone’s been there cooking all day) and a delicious meal just waiting to be eaten.

-This is kind of a casual crock pot meal, but very worthy of some attention.
+This is a casual crockpot meal, but very worthy of some attention.
 The zesty sauce is a perfect fit for the chicken.
 The Quick Creamy Slaw is easy to mix up and delicious when served with these Pulled Pork Barbeque Chicken Sliders.
-This has been my go to coleslaw over the years.
+This has been my go-to coleslaw over the years.
 My mom always made this slaw when I was a child (she still does) and if it’s good enough for her, well then, it’s good enough for me.
 Why change a GOOD THING?
 Oh, I’ve tried others.
 My most recent attempt, at a new coleslaw recipe, was at our church picnic.
 Really?
 Why.
 On.
 Earth.
 Did.
 I. Do.
 That?
 And, of all the times, our picnic?
-Of course everyone said they loved it, but I knew deep down inside they’d like this one better. ;)
+Of course, everyone said they loved it, but I knew deep down inside they’d like this one better. ;)

-The slaw has the just-right amount of vinegar and sweetness to compliment the bold zesty barbeque chicken.
-Since we all know we eat with our eyes first – we just can’t deny how cute these little sliders are.
-Looking at them makes you want dive right in for that first bite.
-When you do…you will not be disappointed.
+The slaw has the just-right amount of vinegar and sweetness to compliment the bold, zesty barbeque chicken.
+Since we all know we eat with our eyes first – we can’t deny how cute these little sliders are.
+Looking at them makes you want to dive right in for that first bite.
+When you do, you will not be disappointed.
 I PROMISE!

-I put 4 chicken breast in the crock pot.
-Then I mix the the barbeque sauce and just set it aside.
+I put four chicken breast in the crockpot.
+Then I mix the barbeque sauce and just set it aside.
 This gives the barbeque ingredients time to marry while the chicken is cooking.
 You could go ahead and throw it in with the chicken now, but I prefer to wait.
-I like to remove the breast and drain the liquid so that my sauce doesn’t end up to watery.
+I like to remove the breast and drain the liquid so that my sauce doesn’t end up too watery.
 I make the coleslaw and stick it in the fridge.
-Then I go about my day while the crock pot does it’s thing.
+Then I go about my day while the crockpot does its thing.
 When the chicken is done, I remove it from the crock and shred it.
 Then I throw it back into the crock and pour the sauce over it and let it cook a little longer.